 Jon graduated with a degree in electrical engineering in 1990 and has held careers in industrial control system design, software engineering, and digital marketing.
 He has a long history of volunteer service, including nearly 20 years with the International Society of Automation.
 During his tenure, Jon received multiple leadership awards including the prestigious Emerging Leader Award, served on its executive board for 8 years, headed multiple departments, chaired its finance committee, and currently serves as its Treasurer.
 Jon has held multiple board positions with other organizations, including the Manchester Republican Committee, Granite State Taxpayers, and a local private school.

-Glenn Cordelli has represented the town of Carroll in the New Hampshire House of Representatives since 2012.
+Glenn Cordelli has represented the town of Tuftonboro in Carroll County in the New Hampshire House of Representatives since 2012.
 He is currently vice-Chair of the Education Committee.